hunterh37/Introduction-to-VisionOS-and-Spatial-Computing/README.md

 - Only one space can be open at a time

 ```
-// boilerplate VisionOS Application in SwiftUI
+// boilerplate visionOS Application in SwiftUI
 @main
 struct WorldApp: App {
 	var body: some Scene {